googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.rst

 Running tests on Spanner emulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The dialect test suite can be runned on `Spanner
+The dialect test suite can be run on `Spanner
 emulator <https://cloud.google.com/spanner/docs/emulator>`__.
 Several
 tests, relating to ``NULL`` values of data types, are skipped when
 executed on emulator.